k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Queries Path

-The ```queriesPath``` plugins input parameter must be set with the path to the file with a list of queries to be analyzed.
+The ```queriesPath``` plugin input parameter must be set with the path to the file with a list of queries to be analyzed.

 The file name format is: ```<Data Platform name>.sql```.

-When the ```queriesPath``` is not set or includes an invalid path, the plugin will thrown an exception.
+When the ```queriesPath``` is not set or includes an invalid path, the plugin will throw an exception.

 #### Analysis Mode